 Out of State Lawyers and Bar Certification

-Your attorney, in most cases, must be admitted to the bar in the state that has jurisdiction.
+In most cases, your attorney must be admitted to the bar in the state with jurisdiction.

 Most states have a process for an out of state attorney to be admitted to represent a client for one case only.
-This process is named by the Latin phrase “pro hac vice” or “for this occasion only”.
+The Latin phrase “pro hac vice” or “for this occasion only” describes this process.
 There may or may not be a requirement that the out of state attorney partner with an in-state attorney.
 Each state has its own process.

 Additionally, an alternative to “pro hac vice” admission is recognized by a handful of states and is called “reciprocity”.
 Reciprocity means that although the lawyer from another state hasn’t taken the bar in the state with jurisdiction, their admission to the bar in another state allows them to practice in the state with jurisdiction.